traderepublic/SectionKit/README.md

 github "traderepublic/tr-sectionkit" ~> 1.0
 ```
 > Note: Since the xcframework variant of `DifferenceKit` is linked against, make sure to build Carthage dependencies using the `--use-xcframeworks` option.
+For more information please visit the [Carthage](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) repository.

 ## Quick Start

-To get started, we need to initialize a `CollectionViewAdapter`.
+To get started, we need to initialise a `CollectionViewAdapter`.
 That object handles the communication to and from the `UICollectionView`.
+Since we want to have multiple sections we'll use the `ListCollectionViewAdapter`,
+but if there would only be a single section we could also use the `SingleSectionCollectionViewAdapter`.

 ```swift
 import SectionKit